mokawi/cLCTM/README.md

 # cLCTM

 Latent concept topic model (LCTM), but with contextualized word embeddings.
-Implementation in Python, using PyTorch and Transformers.

-Might run alright, but the learning is really slow right now, so probably not a viable solution yet.

-Also, probably not a good idea if not running GPU.
+Implementation in Python.
+Token embeddings are learned with Transformers, the Gibbs sampler is optimized for numba (there is also a pure python Gibbs sampler, but it's slow).
+Uses Faiss to speed up inference and initialization.

+This is a very bares-bones implementation.

+To do:

+- More details in how it works
+- Functions to retrieve topic top tokens, most similar word/concepts
+- pyLDAvis
+- ...